Internal Resources >

 Because the goal of the visual identity is to promote a consistent visual presence for all departments, centers, programs and offices of the UB School of Management, it is important that all communications prominently display the School of Management logo and that the overall presentation of any School of Management communications conforms to the standards presented here.

 In this section you will find guidelines for usage of the various elements of the School of Management visual identity, as well as information specific to various types of applications.
 These guidelines are intended to complement, not supersede, the University at Buffalo visual identity guidelines.
-Please consult UB's visual identity website for details.
+Please consult visual identity section of UB's Communications Toolbox for details.
 If you have any questions about these guidelines, or would like to request an exception, please contact the School of Management's Communications Office at email@example.com.

 General Rules for Using the School of Management Logo

 - The logo should be used conspicuously on all school communications except for stationery and business cards, which use the University at Buffalo logo.
 The School of Management logo should appear on the front cover of printed materials and on the home pages of websites.

 - The logotype must never be used without the interlocking UB.

 - The logo should not be reduced to less than one-half inch in width.